 Pre-Requisite Course Work

 Pre-requisite courses for Osteopathic Medicine are similar to those for a regular medical school.
 Again, you can major in any discipline you choose, but you must fulfill the minimum course prerequisite requirements before applying to schools of Osteopathic Medicine.
-Prerequisite course work for Osteopathic Medicine MUST include the following courses.
+Prerequisite course work for Osteopathic Medicine MUST include the following courses, which are identical to those for medical school.
 Be aware that many of these courses require that you have had college level algebra (Math 113) and other prerequisites.

-- One year of inorganic chemistry with lab (Chem 150 and lab; Chem 151 and lab)
+- One year of General Chemistry with lab (Chem 150 and lab; Chem 151 and lab)

-- One year of basic physics with lab (Phys 201 and lab; Phys 202 and lab OR Phys 217 and 218) Most Osteopathic Medicine schools do not require calculus-based physics, and the MCAT exam is not calculus-based physics.
+- One year of Physics with lab (Phys 201 and lab; Phys 202 and lab OR Phys 217 and 218) Most Osteopathic Medicine schools do not require calculus-based physics, and the MCAT exam is not calculus-based physics.

 - A number of schools also require coursework in calculus or college-level math, behavioral science (psychology), the humanities (especially English composition), and computers.
 Some more competitive schools require advanced-level science courses such as biochemistry, genetics, and cell and molecular biology, especially for students who meet basic requirements through high school advanced placement credits.